leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 ### Routing - HO LAN to Service Provider
 You are required to use BGP to connect the head office site to the ISP.
 The company has purchased an active / active service offering from the provider.
 This means that the company can choose which link to use on a per subnet basis.
 You are to configure BGP policy on the HO LAN WAN Routers such that:
 For inbound traffic from the Service Provider (& other attached sites) to the HO LAN networks, Link 1 (see appendix diagram) will be used as the primary path.
 Traffic will route over Link 2 if the primary path fails.
 Only a summary route of the Head Office LAN networks is to be advertised to the ISP via the primary and backup paths.

-Outbound traffic from the HO LAN network to the Liverpool site will use Link 2 as primary and Link 1as backup.
+Outbound traffic from the HO LAN network to the Liverpool site will use Link 2 as primary and Link 1 as backup.

 Outbound traffic from the HO LAN network to the Fulham site will use Link 1 as primary and Link 2 as backup.